 How many cloth diapers do you need?

-The number of cloth diapers you need will depends on how often you plan to wash them and the system of diapering that you are going with.
+The number of cloth diapers you need will depend on how often you plan to wash them and the system of diapering that you are going with.
 Diapers should be washed every 1-3 days, so I will make my recommendations below based on washing every 2 days.
 I have also factored in a few diapers for wearing while the rest of them are being washed.

 Newborn Cloth Diapers

 The average newborn goes through 10-12 diaper changes each day.
 Because newborns grow so quickly, some parents elect to use disposables until baby can fit in a one-size diaper, instead of buying the diapering supplies that will only fit for a few months.
 If you are planning on having multiple babies, I see it as a worthwhile investment to buy newborn diapers, but it's totally up to you!

 If you are choosing to use covers and prefolds (or another absorbent layer) you will need a minimum of 24 prefolds and 10 covers.
 My newborn stash actually only had 18 prefolds.
 Because I was doing elimination communication, some of the pee and poo was going in the toilet, rather than in her diapers.
 For that reason, I just used less diapers.